Newsletter Subscribe

 Philip Island

-Simple, gentle and slow, the Isles of Scilly off Cornwall are a dreamscape of white-sand beaches, rugged coastlines and endless panoramas.
-With 140 islands — only five of them inhabited — the world truly feels like your oyster.
+Simple, gentle and slow, the Isles of Scilly off Cornwall feel like a dreamscape of white-sand beaches, rugged coastlines and wide-open horizons.
+With 140 islands, only five inhabited, the sense of escape is complete.

-Island-hopping may not be on the cards at Philip Island, but Victoria’s answer to this coastal idyll has its own spellbinding allure.
-Windswept beaches, dramatic headlands and that famous penguin parade create a natural theatre like no other.
-Here, sunsets blaze over the water, seafood is fresh from the boat, and trails wind past seals, seabirds and sweeping ocean views.
-Curl up with a book in a seaside cottage or take a slow drive along the coast — Phillip Island captures the seaside holiday spirit without the long-haul flight.
+Island-hopping may not be on the cards at Philip Island, but Victoria’s answer to this coastal idyll has its own quiet magic.
+Windswept beaches, dramatic headlands and the nightly penguin parade create a natural theatre all their own.
+Add fresh-off-the-boat seafood, clifftop trails and blazing sunsets, and you’ve got seaside holiday energy without the long-haul flight.

 Swap the snow-capped peaks of Zermatt for the alpine beauty of Falls Creek, Mount Buller, and Mount Hotham.
 Whether you’re carving up the slopes in winter or hiking through wildflower-filled trails in summer, the Victorian Alps provide year-round adventure.
 Cosy up in a charming chalet, sip on mulled wine by the fire, and take in the breathtaking mountain views — just like Switzerland, but with an Aussie twist.